statsig-io/docs/docs/experiments-plus/monitor.md

       - **p-value < 0.01 and group size differs from expected size by less than 0.1% absolute**: Warning (yellow) indicating that an imbalance is possible, but the impact to the experiment is expected to be small.
 This scenario typically occurs in large web experiments (1M+ users) where small variations in performance across groups can cause a small fraction of exposures to be dropped for certain groups more than others.
       - **p-value < 0.001 and more than 0.1% absolute deviation from expected group size**: Alert (red) meaning there is likely a problem with the experiment exposures and experiment results may not be trustworthy.
     - **Default value type mismatch** detects if an experiment's fallback default value type has differed from the set parameter type.
-    - **Group assignment healthy** verifies that your SDKs are configured correctly and surfaces if there are a high percentage of checks with assignment reasons like "Uninitialized" or "InvalidBootstrap" which might indicate your experiment assignment is not configured correctly.
-You can view an hourly breakdown of assignment reason via the **View Assignment Reasons** CTA
+    - **Group assignment healthy** verifies that your SDKs are configured correctly and surfaces if there are a high percentage of checks with assignment reasons like "Uninitialized" or "InvalidBootstrap" which might indicate experiment assignment is not configured correctly.
+You can view an hourly breakdown of assignment reason via the **View Assignment Reasons** CTA.
+To better understand what each assignment reason means, see our breakdown [here](https://docs.statsig.com/sdk/debugging).

  ![Screen Shot 2024-01-10 at 1 24 02 PM](https://github.com/statsig-io/docs/assets/101903926/afd2d1f4-8c2d-42a2-99ed-c2f301e8625a)